 Tahuata symbolizes “sunrise” or “the enlightening home” at God’s house: a poetic image expressing reality so well.
 Small, Tahuata is only accessed by sea from Hiva Oa.
 The island offers charming discoveries to the privileged traveller.
 From its fertile valleys to its crystal-clear bays, Tahuata is an exquisite haven of peace, a place of history and creativity.
 Most inhabitants make a living out of their remarkable fine artwork, such as bone and rosewood – or miro (Thespesia populnea) carving.
 Mono’i is made following the scents of traditions and secrets, like an invitation to a mesmerizing perfume beautifully named “love potion” by the islanders.

 Departure Dates & Pricing

 Click here to see the 2022 Sailing Schedule and pricing.
-2021 departures and pricing available on request.

 Should you wish to extend your stay and add a stop in Moorea or one of the other islands, we are most happy to assist.
 Please contact us to discuss your requirements.